Best Dumbbell Leg Workouts for Women [6 week plan]

 When it comes to the ultimate leg workout, deadlifts reign supreme.
 Depending on what is available to you, you can perform deadlifts with dumbbells or a barbell.

-For deadlifts, you will need either a barbell with weights or a set of dumbbells.
+For deadlifts, you will need a set of dumbbells.

 [A] Holding a pair of dumbbells, stand straight, feet hip-width apart, slight bend in the knees, and shoulders rolled back.